The May 2014 West Salt Creek landslide in Mesa County, Colorado

 The variability of hydrothermal ore deposits in the North American Cordilleran orogenic belt – insights into metallogeny from ore fluid analysis

-by John Ridley, Department of Geosciences, Colorado State University, Fort Collins, CO
+by Dr. John Ridley, Department of Geosciences, Colorado State University, Fort Collins, CO

 Ore fluids are typically studied as fluid inclusions in hydrothermal minerals.
 Laser-ablation inductively-couple plasma mass spectrometry (LA-ICP-MS) newly allows analysis of metal concentrations in inclusions.
 Interestingly, fluids of all ore deposit types appear to have broadly similar bulk compositions – relatively low-salinity and CO2-bearing.
 Few clear correlations between fluid metal content and ore metallogeny are apparent, but there are subtle differences between the contents of non-ore elements between multi-element ores and gold-only ores.
 Clues to the origins of the different metallogenies will likely come from understanding these differences in the context of magmatic and hence tectonic process in the history of the orogen.

 Speaker’s Bio: John Ridley holds the MacCallum Chair of Economic Geology at the Department of Geosciences, Colorado State University.
 He took up this chair ten years ago after earlier holding faculty positions in Australia, Switzerland and Zimbabwe.
 He has recently published a new comprehensive textbook “Ore Deposit Geology”.
 His research uses field studies, structural geology, petrology, fluid inclusion studies and a broad gamut of geochemistry applied to ore deposits and their environments.
 He received his B.A. in Geology from The University of Cambridge (1978) and a Ph.D. from The University of Edinburgh (1982).

 Presidential address: Heat Flow, Then and Now, Here and There

 Abstract Heat Flow: Then and Now, Here and There